-On behalf of APQC and Medstory, two workshops were organized for individuals in the pharmaceuticals and biotechnology
+On behalf of APQC and Medstory, two workshops were organized for individuals in the pharmaceuticals and biotechnology industries.

-ideas that enable pharmaceutical and biotechnology companies to achieve the next level of performance - and accelerate
+The New Thinking workshop series is creating a knowledge network aimed at developing breakthrough ideas that enable pharmaceutical and biotechnology companies to achieve the next level of performance - and accelerate the transformation of the drug industry.

 - New Thinking and Tools for Improving Drug Industry Performance.
 Philadelphia, November, 2004.